nfriedri/annie-annotation-platform/README.md

 A browser window of your standard browser should be opened automatically.
 If not, open a browser and go to http://127.0.0.1:5789/.
 In case the port differs to 5789, the port value in the URL inside the index.html has to be adjusted coherently.
-The UI of AnnIE should be displayed like follows:
+The UI of AnnIE should be displayed as follows:

 <div style="display: flex">
   <img src="documentation/ui-screenshot.jpg" width="900" title="hover text">